ept221/8085-Assembler/README.md

 ```

 ## Expressions
 Anytime an instruction or directive requires a numerical argument, an expression can be used.
+Supported operations inside expressions include addition and and subtraction, and the location counter $ is also made available.